techboy04/TechnoOps-Collection/README.md

 - Ladder in Town that leads to the road between Diner and Farm
 - EE step that requires overheat jetgun is skipped
 - Wall Weapon in Town
+- An extra hatch for Diner and Bus usage
+- A secret EE thats mod specific

 ### Origins Specific
 - Recapture rounds are removed